-May 10 (Reuters) - Marriott International Inc reported a better-than-expected quarterly profit on Friday, as the world's biggest hotel chain benefited from higher room rates.
+(Reuters) - Marriott International Inc on Friday reported a better-than-expected quarterly profit, as the world's biggest hotel chain benefited from a lower effective tax rate and higher room prices.

-On an adjusted basis, the company earned $1.41 per share, beating analysts' average estimate of $1.34 per share, according to IBES data from Refinitiv.
+On an adjusted basis, the company earned $1.41 per share, beating the average analyst estimate of $1.34 per share, according to IBES data from Refinitiv.
+Marriott's profit beat was helped by a lower tax rate of 13%, against an expected rate of 21%.